 A danger notice indicates the presence of a hazard that has the potential of causing death or serious personal injury.

 Danger notices appear on the following pages:

 A caution notice indicates the presence of a hazard that has the potential of causing moderate or minor personal injury.

-A caution notice appears on the following page:
+Caution notices appear on the following pages: